Shivukumar-M/Shivukumar-M/README.md

 ## 👋 Hi there, I'm Shivu Kumar

 I'm a tech enthusiast .
-I’m passionate about **ethical hacking**, **web development**, and working with **Linux-based systems**.
-I enjoy learning by building projects and experimenting with tools to understand how things really work!
+I'm passionate about technology and development, exploring various domains including web development,cybersecurity, and working with Linux-based systems.
 ---

 ## 🛠️ Technologies & Tools